yeppog/tp/docs/DeveloperGuide.md

     - 3a1.
 TaskMaster2103 shows an error message.

       Use case resumes at step 2.

+- 4a.
+TaskMaster2103 deletes a person who is a contact in a task.

+    - 4a1.
+TaskMaster2103 updates the tasks' contacts.

+    Use case ends.

 #### Use case: UCP04 - Search for a person